 Let’s say there is a 50% correction in the stock market for a 75-89 year old who displays the exact same asset allocation profile above with a 62% allocation in stocks.
 With bonds and cash equaling 32%, his/her entire portfolio will probably only be down by ~30%.

-However, 2022 has turned out to be the worst year for bonds in history because of a surge in inflation and an aggressive Fed.
+However, 2022 and 2023 turned out to be the worst years for bonds in history because of a surge in inflation and an aggressive Fed.
 But this means that buying treasury bonds now is more attractive given yields are much higher.

 4) Alternative investing is a decent percentage of every asset allocation.